awsdocs/amazon-athena-user-guide/doc_source/connect-to-data-source-hive.md

 ## Considerations and Limitations<a name="connect-to-a-data-source-hive-considerations"></a>

 When you use Athena Data Connector for External Hive Metastore, consider the following points:
-+ DDL support for external Hive Metastore is limited to the following statements\.
++ DDL support for external Hive metastore is limited to the following statements\.
   + DESCRIBE TABLE
   + SHOW COLUMNS
   + SHOW TABLES